Free antique appraisals or valuations

 something unfamiliar, they must consult with colleagues.

 An appraisal is the process of identifying and authenticating an item, and possibly its source, age and market value.
-The whole process may take hours of research in some cases and, depending on the item at hand, it may require combing through many data or books to find information.
+The whole process may be time consuming, taking time for research in some cases and, depending on the item at hand, it may require combing through many data or books to find information.
 With an item that may have little real value, except in the eyes of its owner.
 Would an appraiser do that for free?
 Learning about the traits of antiques takes years and years of experience and study, thus a professional appraiser will can hardly afford doing this for free.

-An informal verbal appraisal done by a dealer at an antiques fair seems
+An informal verbal opinion by a dealer or at an antiques fair seems

 more likely, but it does not have the value of a written professional

-appraisal; it is more of an opinion as a dealer will be unable to consult books at such an occasion.
-It is really just the identification of an item
+appraisal.
+An instantaneous opinion by a dealer is not the same, as he will be unable to consult books on such an occasion.
+It is really just a quick identification of an item

 and an opinion in view to its value, from memory that is.